openbsd/xenocara/lib/mesa/docs/isl/formats.rst

 From an API perspective, both types of formats are available.
-In Vulkan, the formats that are of the form :c:enumerator:`VK_FORMAT_xxx_PACKEDn` are packed formats where the entire color fits in :c:expr:`n` bits and formats without the :c:expr:`_PACKEDn` suffix are array formats.
+In Vulkan, the formats that are of the form :c:enumerator:`VK_FORMAT_xxx_PACKEDn` are packed formats where the entire color fits in `n` bits and formats without the `_PACKEDn` suffix are array formats.
 In GL, if you specify one of the base types such as :c:enumerator:`GL_FLOAT` you get an array format but if you specify a packed type such as :c:enumerator:`GL_UNSIGNED_INT_8_8_8_8_REV` you get a packed format.